-Jason: I start by acknowledging that Village isn’t for everyone.
-That’s why I start by saying “do you want to know your neighbors?” or “do you like the idea of meeting more neighbors?”
+Jason: I start by saying “do you want to know your neighbors?” or “do you like the idea of meeting more neighbors?”
 These questions bring in a field of thoughts and ideas that align closely with our intention in building local connections.

 From there, I encourage people to speak from their own passion and experience, e.g. “I’m involved with this organization that’s helping neighbors come together using a gathering model” or “I attended this thing called Village and enjoyed meeting people there!”